object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 This book is for anyone with mathematical, scientific, or engineering interests who would like to learn to be a more capable programmer.
 The mathematical examples assume that you know how to differentiate functions of one variable, but very little beyond that.
+Where examples or exercises employ other mathematics, such as cellular automata in :numref:`style` and groups in :numref:`abstract_data_types`, enough of the mathematics will be introduced that the reader should be able to understand the programming concept being explained, without necessarily understanding all of the mathematical details of the example.

 This is not an introduction to basic Python: it's assumed that the reader knows the sort of basic Python usually covered in a first programming or computational methods course.
 In particular the reader will be assumed to be familiar with writing functions, variable assignments, loops, and list comprehensions.
 The reader is also assumed to have used numeric and string data values, as well as dictionaries, lists, and tuples.

 Many introductory Python courses exclusively use Jupyter notebooks, so nothing beyond that is assumed.
 Getting set up with a working Python installation is